chubes4/visualizer-block/README.md

 1. Download the latest release ZIP file
 2. Go to `Plugins > Add New > Upload Plugin`
 3. Upload the ZIP file and activate the plugin
-4. The "Data Visualizer" block will be available in the block editor
+4. The "Particle System" block will be available in the block editor

 ### Manual Installation